SiAdcock/jsplusplus/lessons/week-2/README.md

 ### Importing and exporting application code

+- Copy your solution from week 1 into this directory
 - Rename `index.js` to `convert-sync.js`
 - Extract all the logic into a function called `convertSync(string: filename)` that receives a string, the filename of markdown file
 - The output filename should be the same as the filename of the input file (e.g. if the input file is `foo.md`, the output file should be `foo.html`)